-Multiple people have been credited with inventing Daylight Saving Time.
+So, who invented daylight saving time?
+Well, the answer is — Multiple people have been credited with creating it.
 Benjamin Franklin pondered the idea behind DST in a letter he wrote in 1784, where he called for the people of France to sleep when it was dark and wake up when it was light rather than relying on clocks.

 In 1895, a New Zealand bug collector named George Vernon Hudson proposed advancing the clocks by two hours each summer so that he would have more time to collect bugs after work.
 And in 1907, Englishman William Willett wrote a pamphlet where he proposed moving the clocks forward by 80 minutes over the course of four Sundays each April, and moving them back over four Sundays in September.

-In 1918, President Woodrow Wilson signed Daylight Saving Time into law in order to “support the U.S. economy during World War I both by lengthening the workday and reducing the need for lighting in the evening hours, saving energy,” according to TIME.
+In 1918, President Woodrow Wilson signed daylight saving time into law in order to “support the U.S. economy during World War I both by lengthening the workday and reducing the need for lighting in the evening hours, saving energy,” according to TIME.
 The measure was repealed after the war, but many states continued observing DST in some capacity.
-In 1966, Vox reports, “the federal government mandated that all states had to do summer daylight saving time — unless the whole state opted out — and specified the start and end dates.”
+In 1966, Vox reported, “the federal government mandated that all states had to do summer daylight saving time — unless the whole state opted out — and specified the start and end dates.”

 Critics of Daylight Saving Time point out that the time change isn’t just inconvenient — it can be dangerous.
 Reuters covered a 2014 study, reporting that “switching over to daylight saving time, and losing one hour of sleep, raised the risk of having a heart attack the following Monday by 25 percent, compared to other Mondays during the year.”
 Conversely, “heart attack risk fell 21 percent later in the year, on the Tuesday after the clock was returned to standard time, and people got an extra hour’s sleep.”